Beginner's Guide to UTM Parameters

 UTM link examples on Facebook posts

-Do you want to see which email brought in the most visitors and conversions?
-Then adding UTM parameters to your links will come in handy.
+Do you want to see which of your emails brought in the most visitors and conversions?
+UTM parameters can make that easy.

-If you run paid campaigns, it’s important to know which ad placements are working the best.
-UTM parameters can help you find out which websites and which ad locations are bringing in the most traffic and leading to the most conversions.
+If you run paid campaigns, it’s important to know which ad campaigns and ad placements are working the best.
+UTM parameters can help you find out which websites and ad locations are bringing in the most traffic and leading to the most conversions.

 For example, let’s say you run two different types of banner ads for the same product.
 One ad is placed in the sidebar and the other ad is shown in the page content.

-Using UTM tags will show you how many clicks and conversions each separate ad is getting, even though they’re landing on the same product page.
-With this information, you can hone your ad spend to just the best-converting placements.
+Using UTM tracking will show you how many clicks and conversions each separate ad is getting, even though they’re landing on the same product page.
+With this information, you can optimize your CPC (cost per click) and hone your ad spend to only the best-converting placements.

 How to Create UTM Codes in Google Analytics